brokensandals/blunt-instrument/packages/blunt-instrument-babel-plugin/README.md

                     // combined trace, give each one a unique key.
 If not specified, sequential
                     // integers are used.
     selfRegister: true, // Causes the AST of the original code to be embedded in the generated
                         // code.
-When the code runs, it will store the AST on the tracer's
+After the code runs, it can be retrieved from trace.asts[key]
-                        // `ast` field.
     callback: (ast) => {}, // If provided, this function will be called with the AST of the
                            // original code after the biId property has been added to each node.
   },